davydos/vividwealth-app/workflow_state.md

 - ✅ EAS Project Init: Added to CI workflow (but not reached due to login failure)
 - ❌ EAS Login Command: Not working (syntax error with arguments)
 - ✅ Slack Notification: Removed from workflow (2025-04-17)
+- ✅ Android Credentials Import: Fixed by using credentials:upload instead of credentials:manager

 **Recent Code Changes:**
 - Commit `d225ed7`: "fix: move hooks to top level in eas.json to satisfy schema" (2025-04-17)